255 CBEC Building

 Areas of Expertise

 Josh Goldberger received his B.S. in chemistry from The Ohio State University in 2001.
 He received his Ph.D. in chemistry from the University of California at Berkeley with Professor Peidong Yang in 2006, as an NSF graduate fellow.
 He then did his postdoctoral research with Professor Sam Stupp at Northwestern University as part of the Institute for BioNanotechnology in Medicine, as an NIH-NRSA postdoctoral fellow (2007-2010).
-He has received many awards, including an MRS Graduate Student Finalist Award in 2003, an IUPAC Prize for Young Chemists in 2007, and a Camille Dreyfus Teacher-Scholar Award in 2015.
-He joined the Ohio State Chemistry Department in August of 2010.
+He has received many awards, including an MRS Graduate Student Finalist Award in 2003, an IUPAC Prize for Young Chemists in 2007, a Camille Dreyfus Teacher-Scholar Award in 2015, a Lumley Interdisciplinary Research Award in 2019, and an ASC Mid-Career Excellence Award in 2020.
+He joined The Ohio State University Chemistry Department in August of 2010, and was promoted to Associate Professor in 2016, and Professor in 2020.

 Solid State Materials at the Atomic Scale